 - Heat the oil in a wide sauté pan over medium.
 Sauté the diced onions for 5 minutes till softened.
 Add the minced garlic and continue to sauté for another 2 minutes till fragrant.

-- Add the green beans to the pan and sauté for 5 minutes, stirring occasionally, till the green beans warm up and begin to lighten slightly in color.
+- Add the green beans to the pan and sauté for 2 minutes, stirring occasionally.

 - Add the tomatoes, tomato paste, and oregano to the pan.
 Stir till all ingredients are blended.